 All plastic pipes for gravity use shall be tested for deformation after backfilling and compaction.

 For non-man-entry pipes the deformation test shall be performed by a robot or by using a calibre which is pulled through the pipe.
-The calibre size shall be agreed with the .
+The calibre size shall be agreed with the Project Manager.

 The deformation shall be less than recommended by the pipe manufacturer for the installation of the specific location and considering the future load of soil cover, ground water at ground level and traffic, when the pipes are located in a road.

-For man-entry pipes the deformation shall be determined by internal measurements at least for every 2 m of the pipeline length or as agreed with the .
+For man-entry pipes the deformation shall be determined by internal measurements at least for every 2 m of the pipeline length or as agreed with the Project Manager.

-For deformations exceeding the acceptable values the soil above and around the pipes shall be removed and measures approved by theshall be performed to rectify the deformation.
+For deformations exceeding the acceptable values the soil above and around the pipes shall be removed and measures approved by the Project Manager shall be performed to rectify the deformation.
 A new test shall be performed after rectifying the deformation.

 Manholes and Chambers